Robbie Fowler: Success and fame

 During the 1994–95 season Fowler was a constant member of the Liverpool side, playing in all of their 57 competitive matches, including the victory in the 1995 League Cup final, and a match against Arsenal on 28 August 1994 in which he scored what was then the Premier League's fastest hat-trick ever, in four minutes and 33 seconds.
-His record stood for twenty years until broken by Sadio Mané on 16 May 2015 for Southampton against Aston Villa, who scored three goals in two minutes and 56 seconds.
+His record stood for 20 years until broken by Sadio Mané on 16 May 2015 for Southampton against Aston Villa, who scored three goals in two minutes and 56 seconds.
 He scored braces against Aston Villa, Ipswich Town, Chelsea and Norwich City in the league that season.
-Fowler was voted the PFA Young Player of the Year in two consecutive years in 1995 and 1996, a feat also achieved only by Ryan Giggs, Wayne Rooney and Dele Alli.
+For his goalscoring exploits, Fowler was voted the PFA Young Player of the Year in two consecutive years in 1995 and 1996.

 Throughout the mid and late 1990s, Fowler was widely considered to be the most natural finisher playing in England.
-Fowler sealed this reputation as he scored more than 30 goals for three consecutive seasons, up to 1997.
-He remains the only player to have scored 30 plus goals in his first three full seasons in England scoring 98 goals with a total of 116 in just over three years.
-Fowler's partnership with Steve McManaman was largely described as the reason why Liverpool had become the club known for being the most potent attacking force in England at the time, and Fowler was renowned for scoring goals of all varieties, from every angle and distance, with McManaman describing him as the "greatest goalscorer of all time".
+He scored more than 30 goals for three consecutive seasons, up to 1997.
+He remains the only player to have scored 30 plus goals in his first three full seasons in England, scoring 98 goals with a total of 116 in just over three years.
+Fowler's combination with the talisman of the team Steve McManaman was largely described as the reason why Liverpool had become the club known for being the most potent attacking force in England at the time, and Fowler was renowned for scoring goals of all varieties, from every angle and distance, with McManaman describing him as the "greatest goalscorer of all time".

+The match turned into a battle of the higher powers: Cantona, Le Dieu, against Fowler, who at the age of 20 was already nicknamed God by Liverpool fans.
+He didn't quite steal the show from Cantona – not even the second coming of Jesus Christ could have done that – but he had a damned good go, scoring two exhilarating goals.
+It was, he later said, "the game of me life".

+— The Guardian on Fowler's two goals at Old Trafford in a 2–2 draw against their arch rivals Manchester United in October 1995 which saw the return of Eric Cantona from his eight-month suspension.